 assumes \( f:A\rightarrow C \)

-shows \( domain(f) = A \) using assms , domain_of_funStandard Isabelle defines a \( function(f) \) predicate. the next lemma shows that our function satisfy that predicate.
+shows \( domain(f) = A \) using assms, domain_of_funStandard Isabelle defines a \( function(f) \) predicate.
+The next lemma shows that our functions satisfy that predicate.
 It is a special version of Isabelle's fun_is_function.

 lemma fun_is_fun: